Occasionally, Sara gets the urge to bake. On these occasions, she finds ways to reduce calories and sugar.

 Step 1: Blend the Liquid Ingredients

-Of course, first, you'll want to preheat the oven to 350 degrees, and grease and flour your pans.
+Of course, first, you'll want to preheat the oven to 350°F, and grease and flour your pans.
 Some people like to use shortening, but I don't buy it, because I don't have much use for it.
-I just used Canola oil to rub the pans down.
+I just used canola oil to rub the pans down.
 Then, dust the pans with flour and shake out any excess.

 In a large bowl, whisk together the eggs, juice, apple sauce, oil, and pumpkin puree.

 Step 2: Stir Together the Dry Ingredients

 In a large mixing bowl, stir together the flour, sugar salt, baking soda and spices.
 You can use a whisk or a large metal spoon.
 The goal is to blend all of the flavors together.

 Stir the dry mixture into the wet, then pour it into prepared pans.
 Don't fill them much more than half full.
 Sometimes I add nuts, other times I don't.
 This time, I meant to add pecans, but I wound up setting them behind something on the counter.
 Out of sight, out of mind—as you can see, they didn't make it into the batter.

-Bake at 350 for 50 minutes on center oven rack.
+Bake at 350°F for 50 minutes on center oven rack.
 Bread is done when a toothpick inserted near the center comes out clean.
 Let it cool for an hour or so.
 I just let it cool in the pan, and it was fine.
 I know you are supposed to use a wire rack to cool cakes and breads, but I don't have one.